undur/Parsley/README.md

 To get nice inline error messages when template parser errors occur (instead of a huge stack-tracey exception page).
 Currently, this only applies when you attempt to use an element/component that doesn't exists, but it will soon get extended to `WODynamicElementCreationException` to cover things like wrong binding configuration as well.

 _Actually_, this isn't the real "why" of the project.
-But it's the nice byproduct visible to the user, making for a good cover story.
+But it's currently the nicest byproduct visible to the user, making for a good cover story.

 ## Differences from WOOGNL